 Ocracoke Island’s 5k, 10K, & Half Marathon, April 28 & 29, 2018

 Join us for Ocracoke’s 5K/10K, 1mile family fun run, and Ocracoke’s Half Marathon Saturday, April 28th 2018 at 8:00 a.m. & Sunday, April 29th 2018 at 7:00 a.m.
 The races will take place in the Village of Ocracoke through historic roads, by Ocracoke Harbor, and by the 2nd oldest lighthouse in the United States.
 All accommodations are within walking or biking distance to the start/finish line.
 Each participant receives a t-shirt and a finisher medal.
 The top three male and female contestants of each category will receive an award.
 Each event begins and ends at Gaffer’s Sports Pub.
 Gaffer’s host a post run party where food and beverages will be provided.
 Come experience a Run Fest weekend and have a great vacation at the same time.
 Sign up here: https://www.runocracoke.com

 British Cemetery Ceremony, May 11, 2018

 The British Cemetery Ceremony and reception commemorates the sinking of the H.M.T.
 Bedfordshire off the coast in 1942.
 Four sailors from the Bedfordshire are buried on Ocracoke, in a small plot of land that is “forever England.”
 Representatives from the US Coast Guard, US Navy, British Royal Navy, and Canadian Royal Navy, as well as Ocracoke High School students, participate in the annual ceremony, which includes a reading of the crew list, the playing of bagpipes, and a 21-gun salute.
 The event is open to all who wish to pay their respects, and it brings together family members and World War II historians from all over the world to honor these gravesites.
-The May 2017 ceremony was the 74th commemoration of the four British World War II soldiers buried in the small plot of British land along British Cemetery Road.
+The May 2018 ceremony will be the 76th commemoration of the four British World War II soldiers buried in the small plot of British land along British Cemetery Road.